plantanapp/documentation/docs/Actions/apply-tokens.md

 **What is the average number of recursions?**

-Usually 2 or 3 depending of the situation should be enough but it really depends on what you need to achieve.
-Setting the number of recursion bigger that is need it will not have any impact on the result but will impact the performance.
-If you are not sure how recursion works increment the value by one until you get the desire output and there are no tokens left.
-That will be the desire value for the execution.
+It really depends on what you need to achieve.
+2 or 3 recursions is the maximum that we've seen.
+Setting the number of recursion higher than needed will not have any impact on the result, but will impact the performance.
+If you are not sure how recursion works, increment the value by one until you get the desired output and there are no tokens left.
+That will be the ideal number for your use case.

 **How long can I use the output token?**